 If the full scale of the suffering is ever really exposed, people will be shocked.
 Or they’ll just refuse to believe it.

 How do we fix this type of problem?
 I’m not entirely sure.
 Yet.
 But I know we definitely can’t address it without properly defining it.
 So this is just a start.

 I don’t think we’ll be able to really “fix” #1, since invariably we are going to have systems in which some people have authority over others.
 We can probably minimize it in a bunch of ways, but it will always be around.
 That said, #2 and #3 seem fixable in many circumstances, though of course not without serious effort and, as always, complications.
-Still, that’s probably where we should target our solutions, and I already have one tool in mind for both: sunlight.
+Legal complications, technical complications, social complications – there is always a knot to be untangled, a mess of obstacles to both information and consequences.
+But still, that knot is probably where we should target our solutions, and I already have one tool in mind for both: sunlight.